IAmAnubhavSaini/keys-for-same-value/README.md

 # Keys for same value

-Get all the keys for a given value in an object.
+Get all the keys that have a given value; anywhere in an object.

 ```bash